Pacific Overtures

 Act One

 Three Japanese musicians enter and take positions on a low platform at the side of the stage and play their instruments.
 The stage and the auditorium go black.
-The stage and house lights come up revealing the Reciter in front of the show curtain, forehead touching the floor in deep prayer.
+The stage and house lights come up to reveal the Reciter in front of the show curtain, forehead touching the floor in deep prayer.

 A Japanese prisoner in Western dress enters and is taken to the Shogun's court to be examined, but the Shogun is not there.
 Instead, Lord Abe, First Councilor to the Shogun, questions the man, who is identified as John Manjiro.
 He is a Japanese fisherman who is dressed in Western garb because, several years prior, he was rescued at sea by Americans and taken to Massachusetts.
 He has returned from America to Japan, despite facing the death penalty twice over – once for having left, and once for having returned – to warn his countrymen of the rumors that America is planning to send an expedition to Japan.
 The Shogun's councilors doubt Manjiro and sentence him to death.
 However, they cannot rule out the possibility that he may be right and begin preparations to deal with the Americans should they arrive.

-The Americans prepare a variety of gifts to take with them when they go on land, all of which depict Western Culture.
+The Americans prepare a variety of gifts to take with them when they go ashore, all of which depict Western Culture.
 The Japanese Councilors have only a few exquisitely wrapped packages, each carefully selected, which reflect some aspect of the Japanese craftsmanship and culture.
 The Americans deliver the vast array of gifts and look a bit skeptically at the few Japanese presents.
 The Americans insist that their mission is a peaceful one, but the Japanese are unable to trust them.
 They have assembled an army on horseback to intimidate the Americans, but the Americans laugh at them.

-Meanwhile, in Commodore Perry's personal journal, he writes that he hopes the Japanese will accept the reasonable and 'pacific overtures' embodied in his friendly letter to them.
+Meanwhile, in Commodore Perry's personal journal, he writes that he hopes the Japanese will accept the reasonable and "pacific overtures" embodied in his friendly letter to them.
 If they refuse to join the rest of the world and insist on standing alone in isolation, then he will use whatever means necessary to introduce them to the rest of the world.

 Act Two

 The Emperor's Lords of the South enter and thank Manjiro for standing up for Japan and killing the Shogun.
 They salute isolationism in the name of the Emperor.
-The Emperor appears for the first time, and says that his word will be law once more.
-He states that from that day forward, all samurai will put their swords aside and take up useful trades as Japan will turn its back on ancient ways and open itself up to the rest of the world.
-Not only will they match the West, they will surpass the Westerners at their own methods ("Next").
+The Emperor appears for the first time and says that his word will be law once more.
+He states that from that day forward, all samurai will put their swords aside and take up useful trades, as Japan will turn its back on ancient ways and open itself up to the rest of the world.
+Not only will they match the West, but they will surpass the Westerners at their own methods ("Next").

 Casting